Thomaspersbraaten/project-exam/README.md

 Design and create a blog site of your choice.

-* Create a blogs on Wordpress and display them on the website using Wordpress Rest API.
+* Create blog posts on Wordpress and display them on the website using Wordpress Rest API.
 * Host Wordpress on your own public server
 * Home page - to have a Hero banner and a carousel listing the blog posts.
 * Posts page - should list 10 posts.
 User should be able to click a button to show more posts.
 Search field to search for posts